Phi Chi Theta: Title IX

+Symbols

+Phi Chi Theta's motto is May the candle of knowledge guide our ship to achievement.
+Its colors are lilac and gold.
+Its flower is the iris.
+Its publication is The Iris.

 Membership

-Phi Chi Theta's initiated membership includes three classes: Collegiate, Alumni, and Life Members.
+Phi Chi Theta's initiated membership includes three classes: collegiate, alumni, and life members.

-A Collegiate Member is an initiated member working towards an undergraduate bachelor's degree or a graduate student that is studying Economics or Business.
+A collegiate member is an initiated member working towards an undergraduate bachelor's degree or a graduate student who is studying Economics or Business.
+In the past couple of years, select chapters such as New York Beta and Alpha Omega have also accepted undergraduate students who are studying Computer Science, Engineering, or HR Management.
+This has diversified the professional experiences and skills that members bring to their respective chapters.
 Every pledge in a Collegiate Chapter has to go through a pledging period that can range anywhere from one month to one year.
-Every pledge receives a Pledge Pin at the beginning of pledging and it will be returned to the chapter at the end of the pledging period.
-Pledges need to pass a Pledge Test on materials in the official Pledge Manual in order to become an official member.
+Every pledge receives a Pledge Pin at the beginning of pledging, and it will be returned to the chapter at the end of the pledging period.
+Pledges need to pass a Pledge Test on materials in the official Pledge Manual to become an official member.

-An Alumna or Alumnus (colloquially an "Alum") is an initiated member that has received a Bachelor's degree, or a Collegiate Member that is not currently studying in school.
+An Alumna or Alumnus (colloquially an "Alum") is an initiated member who has received a Bachelor's degree, or a Collegiate Member who is not currently studying in school.
 A Life Member is an Alumni Member who has obtained a Life Membership in the Fraternity.

+In addition, the fraternity awards honorary memberships.

 Chapters

-Chapters of Phi Chi Theta include the following.
-Those in bold are active, those in italics are inactive.
-Names in plain text are unused or of unknown status:

-There are additionally a number of alumni chapters that have been formed.

-National Honorary Members
+Phi Chi Theta comprises 41 collegiate and alumni chapters across the United States.
+While most chapters are now co-ed, there are some which have only women as members.
+The fraternity has also formed several alumni chapters.